 We added five hours on to our trip to the Grand Canyon opting to stay off the interstate and get a more scenic route.
 If I never stay at a recognizable hotel chain again long as I live, I think I’ll be just fine.
 There are so many places we wanted to visit including the Chapel of the Holy Cross in Sedona.

 We woke up from our cozy beds at The Hotel Magdelena in Magdelena, New Mexico to a beautiful sunrise and a mountain view.
 Since we arrived at night we had no idea the morning that awaited us.
-I wasn’t quite sure what to expect as we drive down a red dirt road through a neighborhood that was less than desirable and the surrounding buildings were run down.
+I wasn’t quite sure what to expect as we drive down a red dirt road through a neighborhood that was less than desirable and the surrounding buildings were all run down.

 As I packed up, Ryan got us tea from the hotel lobby to enjoy on the porch.
 The girls rode their scooters around the hotel as I nursed Norah on a couch outside.
 Ryan walked with the girls to grab some ice at a convenient store a block away.
 They returned with the most delicious breakfast burritos.